yasharth328/budget-app/README.md

-# budget-app
+# Budget-Application
-A Finances application made to manage all your day to day expenses
+A Finances application made to manage all your day to day expenses using vanilla JS